 Here is a video demonstration of the platform or you can read an excellent post about it by Chris McGrane here

-The platform is £950+VAT per annum, which in my opinion is worth it, especially when schools are buying sets of textbooks every year, but I understand it is quite expensive (although not as expensive as other platforms!!).
+The platform is £950+VAT per annum, which in my opinion is worth it, especially when schools are buying sets of textbooks every year.

-Further details of schemes of learning can be found on this page.
+Further details of the White Rose scheme of learning can be found on this page.

 Exit tickets have become a buzz word in education recently, but are they useful and are we using them correctly?